 3 or more | 18 extra days in jail | 3-year license revocation |

-But the driver may be able to downgrade to a non-commercial Class C (car) or Class M (motorcycle) license and get a restricted license to drive a non-commercial vehicle.
+However, you may be able to downgrade to a non-commercial Class C (car) or Class M (motorcycle) license and get a restricted license to drive a non-commercial vehicle.

-A restricted license enables the driver:
+A restricted license enables you:

 - To drive to and from work (other than as a commercial driver),